ThomasTJdev/AllBoardViewHTML/README.md

 ------------

 * Change the template **Template/allboardviewhtml/show.php** to your columns.
 Now it is configured to Backlog, Ready, Work in progress and Done.
 * Only 4 columns: Check the comments in the top of **Template/allboardviewhtml/show.php**
 * More columns: Check the comments in the top of **Template/allboardviewhtml/show.php**
 * This is only tested with a small project team, please ensure that your user priviliges works as intended in a development environment first.

 Changes
 -------
+**0.0.3**

+* Added support for tags.
+This will print all the tags on the tasks.
+There is NO checking for user priviliges - regardless of user, the tag is printed.
+To change this, add the check in the model: AllBoardViewHTMLModel.php
+* Optional: Checkout the CSS in the plugin - the class modification is already included: [KanboardColorfulTags](https://gitlab.com/ThomasTJ/KanboardColorfulTags)

+**0.0.2**

 * Support for subtasks - will be displayed below task title
 * Equal heights for columns - max and min setting available in **Template/allboardviewhtml/show.php**